mindds/ad-progression-study/README.md

 The spatial_trajectory.Rmd perform clustering of the 504 DEGs between any two “adjacent” nodes of the AD network from EC to V1.
 It also has the code to generate Fig 3 in the manuscriptThe temporal_trajectory.Rmd performs clustering the n=798 DEGs between any two “adjacent” pathology stages from early to end-stage.

 ##### Input data:
 Merged Seurat object (.Rdata) of all brain regions - differential expression between adjacent brain regions (spatial) or pathology group(temporal) and average expression for each gene (step 1).
-This data will be available upon request.
 Results from previous step - clustering (step2).
-Data is available in the ./Example_data directory
+This data will be available upon request.

 Pathways analysis was done on gsea web tool https://www.gsea-msigdb.org/gsea/msigdb/annotate.jsp  and the .csv files were generated.
 Selected pathways were plotted in Figure 3b from the above files